lucas-mior/brn2/cbase/c-guidelines.md

 Considering all that, most `string.h` functions from the C standard library are to be avoided. `strcpy`, `strcat`, `strstr`, and `strtok` are always the wrong choice once you have the habit of always knowing the length of your strings.
-Prefer `memcpy64`, `memmem64`, or custom functions that operate on string with known length.
+Prefer `memcpy64`, `memmem64`, or specific struct APIs that operate on strings with known length.

 Also, never create stupid string helpers like `<module>_string_copy`,